STEAMED RICE & LENTIL CAKES WITH SPICY, HOT, SWEET & SOUR AUBERGINE CHUTNEY

 Grind the rice using little water.

 Mix the two together and add salt.
-Using very little water make a thick batter.
+Using very little water make a medium thick batter.
+Cover the container.

 Note: In case you do not have idli moulds, you can steam the batter in small cake tin or mould and the slice and serve the ‘idlis’.